pawanmsr/pawanmsr.github.io/_posts/2025-04-11-classical-ml.markdown

 [Lang-chain provider](https://python.langchain.com/docs/integrations/providers/) needs to be picked before they can be used to create agents with.
 Lang-graphs relay between well defined nodes and LLMs perform the conversation.
 Tools can be used for moderation.

+Prospective applications have wide reach: from gaming to customer support.
+I have yet to apply lang-graphs extensively.

 ### Notebook

-Second part of this blog follows my experiments in [kaggle notebook](https://www.kaggle.com/code/pawanmsr/capstone).
+Later half of this blog follows my experiments in [kaggle notebook](https://www.kaggle.com/code/pawanmsr/capstone).
 One can find the code-blocks on GitHub too.
 Please feel free to review.

 ### Reference